seregazhuk/seregazhuk.github.io_old/_posts/2016-05-21-laravel-multi-auth.md

 ]
 {% endhighlight %}

 Then if you want, you can add changes to `passwords` array.
-After all we there is one more change in `defaults` array.
+After all, we there is one more change in `defaults` array.
 We want Laravel to use `users` guard by default.

 {% highlight php %}